SKISS - a project to strengthen the strategic collaboration capacity at KI

 6 participating HEIs, coordinated by KTH Royal Institute of Technology.

 SPETS - Strategic partnership for efficient and transparent collaboration.

 This project will develop structured working methods and tools for strategic partnerships, including the necessary prerequisites and criteria for establishing and managing such partnerships.
 Ethical issues will also be addressed as well as the processes for anchoring and communicating strategic partnerships.

 15 participating HEIs, coordinated by Linnaeus University.
 Richard Cowburn, KI representative in SPETS.

 IMP - Implementation of working methods and increased knowledge in the field of knowledge assets and intellectual property.

 This project supports the implementation of Knowledge Management Platform methods to increase the utilisation and realisation of innovations.
 This includes increasing awareness of the concepts and strategic importance of knowledge assets and intellectual property.

-Sixteen participating HEIs.
-Coordinated by Chalmers University of Technology.
+16 participating HEIs, coordinated by Chalmers University of Technology.
 Kerstin Lundin, KI representative in IMP.